Simexco and Simex: Expenses

 Both the Simex and Simexco companies flourished and made substantial profits in return.
 In 1941, the net profits of both Simex and Simexco reached 1,616,000 Francs and in 1942, 1,614,000, after the costs of running the network were deducted.
 Trepper kept strict accounts as he had to submit them to Moscow for audit.
-His group were paid in Dollars, the traditional currency used by Moscow for their agents.
-In 1939, Trepper received 350 dollars a month, but this was cut to 275 dollars a month, when his wife and children were to Russia.
+His group were paid in dollars, the traditional currency used by Moscow for their agents.
+In 1939, Trepper received 350 dollars a month, but this was cut to 275 dollars a month, when his wife and children were in Russia.
 His agents, Makarov, Gurevich and Grossvogel each initially received 175 dollars a month, before it also upped to 275 dollars.
-Trepper also had to account for monies spent in each location where there was an espionage network.
+Trepper also had to account for monies spent in each location where a group operated.
 From 1 June to 31 December, Trepper spent 5650 dollars in Brussels and 9421 dollars in Paris.
 These were only for daily expenses.
 Trepper used the money earned from Simex and Simexco to spend lavishly.
-This spend included bribes and money spent for the upkeep of the Château de Billeron and large daily expenses to maintain the veneer of a successful businessman.
+This spend included bribes and money for the upkeep of the Château de Billeron and large daily expenses to maintain the veneer of a successful businessman.
 Trepper kept the accounts locked in a large clock in house at Verviers.
 To insure against financial ruin, he kept a special reserve of monies in the form of 1000 gold dollars in jars at a house of a trusted agent.